 Refuse to Argue

 Your loved one may resort to poor communication strategies such as yelling or stonewalling in an attempt to stop conversations about the need for care.
 However, arguing with your loved one fails to accomplish anything, and it could also damage your relationship.
 When your loved one gets angry or exhibits challenging behaviors, you may need to stop talking about the subject.
 You can temporarily switch to another activity or take a break from each other until you are both calm enough to discuss the topic again.

-Families who need help taking care of their senior family members can turn to Home Care Assistance Oakville.
+Families who need help taking care of their senior family members can turn to Home Care Assistance, a leading provider of home care Oakville you can rely on.
 One of our trusted caregivers can encourage your loved one to adopt healthier habits and help him or her age in place safely and comfortably.

 Hear Your Loved One Out

 You may discover your loved one has very good reasons for refusing care, such as the fear of moving to a retirement community.
 Alternatively, your loved one may have financial concerns about having to change residences at this point in life.
 Listen to your loved one and allow him or her to talk as long as he or she wants.
 You can use the information you obtain from this conversation to find solutions for your loved one’s concerns, which may include arranging for a caregiver to visit rather than forcing your loved one to move.

 Families looking for top-rated Oakville elderly home care providers can reach out to Home Care Assistance.
 From respite care to specialized Alzheimer’s, dementia, stroke, and Parkinson’s care, there are many ways we can make life easier for seniors and their loved ones.